 - Who holds your crypto-assets: ShareOwner does not hold any crypto-assets for you.
 Instead, WDA keeps all of the crypto-assets that you own in trust for you at Gemini Trust Company, LLC (Gemini).
 Gemini is a “qualified custodian” as defined by Canadian securities regulations and is regulated as a trust institution by the New York State Department of Financial Services.
 Gemini is a licensed digital asset exchange under New York state law.
 WDA chose Gemini as the custodian because of its regulated status as a trust company, which we believe is preferable to your crypto-assets being held by an unregulated trading platform.
 However, custody of your crypto-assets with a third party may increase certain risks vs. you holding your assets on a private wallet.
 In particular, you may be exposed to insolvency risk (credit risk), fraud risk or proficiency risk on the part of WDA.
 You may also face risk in permitting WDA to have access to crypto-assets owned by you that are held with Gemini, in the event that crypto-assets could be accessed improperly and misused.
 However, WDA’s access to your crypto-assets held at Gemini is permitted only to settle sell transactions initiated by you.

 - Limitations on your ability to transfer crypto-assets: there are limitations on your ability to transfer your crypto-assets into and out of your account at WDA.
 In simple terms, any crypto-assets that you purchase via Wealthsimple Crypto will have to be sold via Wealthsimple Crypto by default.
-However, WDA may, for a fee, transfer your purchased crypto-assets to another crypto-asset trading platform or a personal crypto-asset wallet, subject to satisfying any applicable legal or regulatory requirements.

 - Investment risks for you to consider: WDA believes that its customers should be aware of the risks involved in the purchase of sale of crypto-assets.
 Trading in crypto-assets may not be suitable for many members of the public.
 You should carefully consider whether trading is appropriate for you in light of your knowledge, experience, financial objectives, financial resources and other relevant material facts relating to your circumstances.
 Crypto-asset trading can be extremely risky.
 Crypto-asset trading may not generally be appropriate, particularly with funds drawn from retirement savings, borrowed assets, student loans, mortgages, emergency funds, or funds set aside for other purposes.
 Crypto-asset trading can lead to large and immediate financial losses.
 The volatility and unpredictability of the price of crypto-assets relative to fiat currency may result in significant loss over a short period of time.
 Please see the Wealthsimple Crypto product risk disclosure for further details.